bitfinexcom/smidgen/README.md

 The CLI supports different commands for managing your wallet.

+The default provider is `http://iota.bitfinex.com:80`.
+You can change it by passing `--provider http://example.com` as argument.

 #### generate-seed [--json]

 Returns a seed for the IOTA wallet.
 If `json` is true, it prints JSON.